 In previous HPEs such as the 2002 Gard case or the HyMeX IOP13 case, evaporation processes have been shown to play an important role in cooling the air near the ground (Ducrocq et al., 2008; Duffourg et al., 2018).
 In these previous cases, dry air parcels at altitudes between 1000 m and 4000 m, when mixed to precipitation, were humidified and cooled through evaporation processes, forming vigourous downdraughts resulting in the formation and maintenance of cold pools.
-In the 2018 Aude HPE, the role of evaporative cooling in modifying the location The third simulation, called NOCOOL, investigates the role of the evaporation of raindrops in cooling the cold sector west of CF1, changing the duration and its influence on the movement of CF1 stationarity or substantially cooling the cold sector west.
-Indeed, because convective cells are formed or enhanced downstream of CF1 is questioned.
-To clarify the effect of the cooling associated with the evaporation of precipitation on the case study, this process is switched off (Fig. 5), enhanced evaporative cooling could serve to anchor CF1 at the same location since downdraughts of these cells do not destroy the frontal zone (Chappell, 1986).
-In NOCOOL, negative temperature tendency from evaporation of raindrops is set to zero for the child model (black dashed square in Fig. 1) but kept for the parent model (bright square in Fig. 1) in a simulation called NOCOOL.
+In the 2018 Aude HPE, the role of evaporative cooling in modifying the location of CF1, changing the duration of CF1 stationarity or substantially cooling the cold sector west of CF1 is questioned.
+To clarify the effect of the cooling associated with the evaporation of precipitation on the case study, this process is switched off for the child model (black dashed square in Fig. 1) but kept for 250 the parent model (bright square in Fig. 1) in a simulation called NOCOOL.
 Because of the two-way setup chosen, changes applied to the child model interact with the parent model.
-This change is applied only to the child model because applying these modifications to the entire parent model strongly modifies MSLP and wind fields upstream of Languedoe-Roussillon, probably because cooling processes have a strong influence on the life cycle of the low over the Mediterranean Sea (not shown).
-Applying these modifications only to the inner domain allows us to quantify the impact of this process only over the south of Languedoe-Roussillon where strongest precipitation is observed, which allows us to quantify the impact of this process only over the area affected by the HPE.
+This change is applied only to the child model because applying these modifications to the entire parent model strongly modifies MSLP and wind fields upstream of Languedoc-Roussillon, probably because cooling processes have a strong influence on the life cycle of the low over the Mediterranean Sea (not shown).
+Applying these modifications only to the inner domain allows us to quantify the impact of this process only over the south of

+Languedoc-Roussillon where strongest precipitation is observed.
+255